KhalidAdan/rom-manager/README.md

 ## ROM Scanning

 ROM scanning is powered by IGDB, which requires a Twitch.tv client ID.
-Follow the IGDB documentation to set up your API access.
+Session secrets can be generated via `openssl rand -base64 32`.
+Follow the [IGDB documentation](https://api-docs.igdb.com/#getting-started) to set up your API access.

 ## Important Notes

-- Remember to export your save files before making any significant changes.
+- Remember to export your save files from IndexedDB after each play session!
 - This application is intended for personal use with legally obtained ROMs.
-- Always respect copyright laws and game ownership rights.

 ## Images